nima-siboni/communicative-MARL-v1/README.md

 During the learning process, each agent learns independently from the rewards it gets for its actions knowing the state of all other agents.
 An essential element here is that during the learning phase, the states of all other agents are presented to each agent.
 This is essentially similar to the approach taken in Refs. [[1](https://arxiv.org/pdf/1706.02275.pdf)-[2](https://arxiv.org/pdf/1605.06676.pdf)].
 This step, if done naively, could lead to the curse of dimensionality problem, as explained above.
 To avoid that, we consider a network similar to the one shown below.

 In this architecture, the input for each agent's network is not a concatenation of all the states of all the agents; each  agent decides on its own state plus a processed information about the other agents (i.e. on the essential information extracted from the state of the others).
 This can make the the network for each agent significantly simpler than a network which decides on the global information directly.
-Now a natural question would be what is the essential information composed of?
+This is also what we do here.
+A natural question which is essential to answer at this point is what is the essential information composed of?
 Do we need to know that and hard-endcode it in the solution?
 As explained in the following, we avoid this and let the agents learn by themselves what is the important information to be exchanged between each pair.

-In this approach, the above mentioned extraction of the information is done by a (small) DNN which is used to convert the state of each agent to a lower dimensional information.
-Importantly, the weights of this network is learned during the training phase as a part of each agent training.
+In this approach, the we extract of the above mentioned information using a (rather small) DNN.
+This network is used to convert the state of each agent to a lower dimensional information which is used for decision making.
+Importantly, in our approach, the weights of this network is learned during the training phase as a part of each agent training.
+In other words, for each agent, we have light *communication-networks* which condense the state of all the agent to a low dimensional representation and use these information for decision making.

-This is essentially similar to the approach taken in Refs. [[1](https://arxiv.org/pdf/1706.02275.pdf)-[2](https://arxiv.org/pdf/1605.06676.pdf)].
-In these references, the information of the other agents are used only during training, i.e. for the Actor in

-For the
-* The DNN of each agent grows significantly

-as the DNNs for each agent grows rapidly

-are, the information of each agent is

 ## Execution